Hailed by the press as a "breathtaking" and "stunning" pianist, Dmitri Novgorodsky

 Zealand, Australia, Greece, China, India, South Africa, and Japan.

-Dr. Novgorodsky's pedagogical experience includes more than 13 years of university
+Dr. Novgorodsky's pedagogical experience comprises more than 14 years of university

 teaching.
 His former students have continued their graduate studies at Juilliard,

 Manhattan School of Music, New England Conservatory, Cleveland Institute of Music,

 University of Cincinnati Conservatory of Music, University of Colorado Boulder and

 the University of Texas at Austin.
 He has been a piano faculty at Grand Valley State